PurwadhikaDev/AlphaGroup_DTI_02_FinalProject/README.md

 ### 6. Modeling

-Exploration towards differnce machine learning model, data approches, and hyperparameter to obtain the best fit results.
+Exploration towards difference machine learning model, data approaches, and hyperparameter to obtain the best fit results.
 Analysis on each benchmark methods and its utilization on the business approaches.

 ### 7. Conclusion and Recommendation

-Conlusion or summary in business perspective and for the machine learning model.
+Conclusion or summary in business perspective and for the machine learning model.
 Recommendation in actionable actions that can be done by stakeholders to increase the business profit or advanced machine learning development in the future to achieve better overall accuracy.

 ### 8. Model Export